dd4495/ConlangResources/README.md

 * Open your Start menu and type 'Powershell' (without quotes).
 * Click either the **Powershell** or **Powershell ISE** icon.
+* After Powershell opens, type

+		cd C:\\*savefolder*

-* After Powershell opens, type "cd C:\\*savefolder*" where *savefolder* is the folder in which you saved the script.
+	where *savefolder* is the folder in which you saved the script.
 	* If your browser automatically saves downloaded files, the script will likely be in your Downloads folder.
-* In the Powershell window, type ".\Transform-Words -BaseWords kit, kat -Endings ik, ak, ok" (without quotes) and press 'Enter'
+* In the Powershell window, type

+		.\Transform-Words -BaseWords kit, kat -Endings ik, ak, ok"

+	and press 'Enter'

 	* You should see a table that looks like this:

 		|  ik   | ak    | ok    |